 Rob began driving a truck a few years ago, after the ELD mandate started.
 He hauls general freight and is very good about keeping up with his Hours of Service.
 But after the updated Hours of Service rules in 2020, he got a little bit confused on how he could use his sleeper berth split.

 Truck drivers have a certain amount of time they are allowed to be behind the wheel.
+With the ELD mandate in effect the problems with ELDs are their enforcement of Hours of Service laws.

 After years of slow implementation, the Electronic Logging Device (ELD) mandate by the Federal Motor Carriers Safety Administration (FMCSA) started strict enforcement April 20181.